Nest Thermostat Push Notifications

 Install the IFTTT app to your phones and tablets you’d like to receive notifications on.

 Now that we have our services setup, time to setup the Python script.

 If you haven’t yet, download the notification Python script

 First make sure you have the Python requests module loaded.
 You can install via apt or via pip.
 Here’s apt:

-sudo apt-get update sudo apt-get install python-requests
+sudo apt-get install python-requests

 Then open the Python script in your favorite text editor and at the top of the file: